samuel032khoury/OOD_Group/HW05/README.md

 #### Changes

 ImagesFile do not include the operations within the object, the operations now moved to IImageOperation interface.
+The reason of it is that it is weird that the pictures contains the operations by themselves, and when new functions are added, new interfaces are declared and the ImageFile will be changed, which means a lot of the methods will be changed.
+In this way, it will be much better to understand and extend further actions.
+This changes does not violate the nvc pattern.

 restructure the package into smaller packages.
+So that it will be easier for people to understand the function of it.

-changed the modifier in ImageProcessControllerImpl from private to protected
+changed the modifier in ImageProcessControllerImpl from private to protected.
+So that it can be extended and reused.

 change the code fo the main function to meet the criteria for starting a session

-further, abstract the test class to configure the controller used.
+further, changed test class a bit to configure the controller used.
+In this way, when new controller is written, it will be easier to write tests.